msilaev/flask_deploy_example/README.md

 * Microsoft Edge Version 114.0.1823.43 (Official build) (64-bit)

 ## Setup
-Clone this repo to your desktop
+Clone this repo to your desktop or download zip and unpack

 ## Usage
 After you clone this repo to your desktop,   run pip install -r requirements.txt